It’s time to teach your child to wipe. But how?

 Here’s what I considered with my kids:

 - Can their arms reach?
 I was pretty shocked realizing how old many children are before they can “reach” the target.
-Check they can reach before assuming they are ready for this skill.
+Check your child can reach before assuming they are ready for this skill.

 - Are they dexterous enough?
 Do they have the coordination for this?
 Wiping takes a shocking amount of skills.
 This is why wiping is one of the last steps in potty training.